appveyor/website/NJekyll/site/docs/build-configuration.md

 PowerShell script is considered successful if it finishes without exception.

+If you need to check execution results of commands in the middle of PowerShell script you can verify `$LastExitCode` after calling a command and terminate earlier, for example:

+    vstest.console myassembly1.dll
+    if ($LastExitCode -ne 0) { $host.SetShouldExit($LastExitCode)  }

+    vstest.console myassembly2.dll
+    if ($LastExitCode -ne 0) { $host.SetShouldExit($LastExitCode)  }

 There are a few ways of configuring scripts in `appveyor.yml`.

 For example, this is the same configuration as shown on the first screenshot: